TobiasMaissen/DataScience_Sentiment_ML/README.md

 ## Dataset

 ### Data Sources
-- Tour reports from [hikr.org](https://www.hikr.org/) were collected via web scraping.
+- Tour reports were collected via web scraping and are only for education / research purpose!
 - Reports include subjective route descriptions varying in length, detail, and structure.

 ### Data Pipeline